 I wanted a 27” monitor with 2k or QHD resolution.
 If I was going to buy an extra monitor, I wasn’t going to waste my time on a 20” or 24” and spend the next 5 years wishing I’d gone with a 27” screen.
 Same with the resolution.
+It’s getting better, not worse.

-Resolutions are getting better, not lower.
 Even buying a 2k monitor could be said to be investing in outdated technology.
 But the two 4k monitors available from Dell on Amazon were not height adjustable and did not have the USB-C display port connection that I wanted (more on this below).

 2. USB-C Connection Port